RobotsAndPencils/1password-action/README.md

 **Device ID:** Generate a device ID with `head -c 16 /dev/urandom | base32 | tr -d = | tr '[:upper:]' '[:lower:]'`.
 This should be stable across multiple workflow runs.
 If you're using GitHub-hosted runners you can set this as a secret, and if you're using self-hosted runners you could set it as an env var on the runner.

+Note: If you receive the `command not found: base32` error, you'll have to install `brew install coreutils`

 **Sign-In Address:** The full URL, with subdomain, where you sign in to 1Password.

 **Email Address:** The email address of the user you'll sign in with.